ACoAs MANIPULATING Self & Others (Part 3c)

 ✳️ ULTIMATELY – we put things off :

-• Instead of doing something positive, all that wasted time spent worrying, obsessing about things we’re not getting done actually serves a purpose for the WIC : it fills up the emptiness inside – where a good parent should be – the Inner Supporters we never had (early abandonment).
+• Instead of doing something positive now, all that wasted time spent worrying, obsessing about things we’re not getting done actually serves a purpose for the WIC : it fills up the hole inside – where good parents should be – the Inner Supporters we never had (early abandonment).

 EXP: Pre-Recovery, Tina needed to replace a knob for her radio that had fallen off & was lost.
 She knew she had the manufacturer’s purchase list in her files, but felt a general lethargy about taking the action = all of 5 minutes to find, make the call & order the tiny part.
 It was several months before she did this simple task.

 • In the mean time Tina had to turn the radio on & off by awkwardly using 2 fingers on the sound stub.
-When the part arrived, in a little pouch, it sat on her night table several more weeks.
-Eventually she ‘faced’ the great task of taking the knob out of the package & clicking it into place = all of 1 minute!
+When the part finally arrived, in a little pouch, it sat on her night table several more weeks.
+Eventually she ‘faced’ the great task of taking the knob out of the package & clicking it into place = less than 1 minute!

 b. because we have a deep (usually unacknowledged) feeling of hopelessness.
 After all – the WIC believes that our actions are supposed to get us the love & attention we’re always craved, specifically from our parents (dead or alive!).
 The Child’s logic says – “since they hurt me & hated me, it has to be my fault, so I have to find a way to fix it.”